svermeulen/text-to-colorscheme/README.md

 ## Prerequisites

 1. Neovim 0.8.0 or higher
-2. An OpenAI API key.
-To use this plugin, you must have an OpenAI API key, as it is needed to generate new themes.
-If you don't already have one, sign up at [openai.com](https://openai.com/)
+2. (optional) An OpenAI API key.
+To generate new color schemes, you must have an OpenAI API key.
+However, if you don't have one, you can still use this plugin with the default set of pre-generated color schemes, or specify custom colors manually as described below.
+To get an API key you can sign up at [openai.com](https://openai.com/)

 ## Installation